unccd/Prais4-reporting-manual/SO1.md

 Parties are also invited to submit narratives on methods and processes used and to report on special cases and issues using the ‘General Comments’ field.

 Once the form has been completed and verified by the Parties, it should be marked as “In Review” and then saved.
-Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.
+Once the UNCCD has completed its review and all comments have been resolved, the form can be marked as “Finalized” and then Saved.

 ### 1.1.4.
 Dependencies